ashiq24/BEENE/README.md

         bio_weight: float, weight of biological label prediction error islarge : bool, Set to true for high dimensional dataset.
 Model uses additional dropout in the input layer for high dimensional data.
         """
+ evaluate_batch_iLisi(data, batch_var, bio_var, seed):

+      """
+      Compute the iLISI metric on the data.
+The data is split into testm training, and validation set.
+The model defined by the user is trained by the training set.
+The best performing model is selected by the validation set.
+And the iLISI index is calculated on the test set.

+      returns: iLISI values of each of the samples in the randomly choosen test set using BEENE embedding

+      Parameters:
+      data: 2D numpy array.
+Each row represents a sample and each column represents a Gene
+      batch_var: numpy array.
+For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
+For two categories, it must be a 1D array of zeros and ones denoting batch association for each samples in the data
+      bio_var: numpy array.
+For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
+For two categories,it must be a 1D array of zeros and ones denoting the biological class for each samples in the data
+      seed: int.
+Random state for the split
+      """

+ get_beene_embeddings(data):
+      """
+      retuns the embedding learn by the model for the **data**

+      Parameters
+      data: np.ndarray
+      """

 ```